vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step1.md

 kubeconfig: Starting
 ```

-Give it a minute to start.
-Otherwise start the cluster
+Give it a minute to start and check the status again

-`minikube start`{{execute}}

 Once it is running, you should see
 ```
 host: Running
 kubelet: Running
 apiserver: Running
 kubeconfig: Configured
 ```

+If you see any errors, run

+`minikube start`{{execute}}

 ## Install Helm 3